PRODUCT COMPARISON CHART:

 A: The milk used to produce our whey is sourced from local family owned dairy farms here in Wisconsin.
 Per USDA requirements, the whey is pasteurized by the cheese makers and undergoes the cheese making process, which is how we get our liquid whey.
 All of tera’swhey® whey proteins are un- (or non-) denatured using Ultrafiltration.
 This concentrated protein is then sent to a spray dryer to dry, and becomes the whey powder that is used in our tera’swhey® products.
 Our process has been designed to provide the least amount of protein degradation.

 Q: Is the whey protein raw or pasteurized?

 A: Per the FDA, whey protein concentrate must be derived from milk that is pasteurized, however, it is pasteurized at the lowest temperature possible.

 CERTIFICATIONS + INGREDIENTS

 Q: Is your whey protein a concentrate or an isolate?

-A: The majority of our whey is whey protein concentrate.
-We do, however, have a Simply Pure Whey Protein Isolate, which is only a whey protein isolate.
+A: The majority of our products are made with whey protein concentrate.
+We do, however, have a Simply Pure Whey Protein Isolate, in which we use whey protein isolate.

 Q: Are all of your products MSG-free?